 Another great method for educating yourself is through Facebook groups.
 Now, I don’t mean go out and join a bunch of groups and post, “Hi, I want to know about selling shoes, please tell me everything there is to know” until someone answers your question.
 A better, more efficient approach would be to use the search feature within Facebook groups.
 Type in search terms like shoes, shoe sizes, shoe ranks, etc, and read all the older posts related to the topic you want to learn.
 You would be amazed at how many people have already asked the very question you want to ask, and you’re likely to learn a ton of great info by reading through the comments.

 The other main way to learn how to make good buying decisions with clothing and shoes, I’m sorry to say, is by trial and error.
 Good old experimentation.
 We all want to learn without having to pay any type of cost, but sometimes the best way to learn is by making mistakes.
 Sometimes you really can’t know what your buying parameters should be for a new category until you just test the waters by making some purchases and seeing how they do when you send them in to the FBA warehouse.

 Fear of Gated Categories – Getting ungated is hard.
-Flat files.
+Invoices from suppliers?
 Ewww.

-Truth – Getting ungated is easier now than ever.
-Especially during periods of automatic approvals (is that still going on?).
+Truth – Getting ungated is easier now than ever, especially during periods of automatic approvals.
 But even if you are required to submit photos, flat files, or invoices for category approval, there are ways to make the process simpler.